gtaman92/XtreamCodesExtendAPI/README.md

 INSTALLATION
 ------------
 - Just extract the files to /home/xtreamcodes/iptv_xtream_codes and overwrite.
+Backup your old files!